shoekstra/puppet-owncloud/README.markdown

 ownCloud is a software system for what is commonly termed "file hosting" and is very similar to the widely-used Dropbox, with the primary difference being that ownCloud is free and open-source, allowing anyone to install and operate it without charge on a private server.

-This module provides a simple way to deploy an ownCloud instance, optionally including Apache installation and virtual host configuration, database creation, and an autoconfigured ownCloud instance ready for you to log into.
+This module provides a simple way to install ownCloud, and optionally include Apache and virtual host configuration, database creation, and an autoconfigured ownCloud instance ready for you to log into.
 It preconfigures the ownCloud instance using the [automatic configuration method](http://doc.owncloud.org/server/7.0/admin_manual/configuration/configuration_automation.html "Defining Automatic Configuration").

 ## Setup